Irène Joliot-Curie

-Her mother Marie Skłodowska-Curie and she also form the only mother–daughter pair to have won Nobel Prizes whilst Pierre and Irène Curie form the only father-daughter pair to have won Nobel Prizes by the same occasion, whilst six father-son pairs have won Nobel Prizes by comparison.
+She and her mother Marie Skłodowska-Curie form the only mother–daughter pair to have won Nobel Prizes.
+By the same occasion, Pierre and Irène Curie form the only father-daughter pair to have won Nobel Prizes, compared to six father-son pairs who have won Nobel Prizes.

 She was also one of the first three women to be a member of a French government, becoming undersecretary for Scientific Research under the Popular Front in 1936.
 Both children of the Joliot-Curies, Hélène and Pierre, are also scientists.

 In 1945, she was one of the six commissioners of the new French Alternative Energies and Atomic Energy Commission (CEA) created by de Gaulle and the Provisional Government of the French Republic.
 She died in Paris on 17 March 1956 from an acute leukemia linked to her exposure to polonium and X-rays.

 Biography

 Early life and education

-Irène was born in Paris, France, on 12 September 1897 and was the first of Marie and Pierre's two daughters.
-Her sister was Ève, born in 1904.
+Irène was born in Paris, France, on 12 September 1897.
+She was the first of Marie and Pierre's two daughters.
+Her sister was named Ève, born in 1904 also in Paris.
 They lost their father early on in 1906 due to a horse-drawn wagon incident, and Marie was left to raise them.
 Education was important to Marie and Irène's education began at a school near the Paris Observatory.
 This school was chosen because it had a more challenging curriculum than the school nearby the Curie's home.
 In 1906, it was obvious Irène was talented in mathematics.
 Her mother chose to focus on that instead of public school.
 Marie joined forces with a number of eminent French scholars, including the prominent French physicist Paul Langevin, to form "The Cooperative", which included a private gathering of nine students who were children of the most distinguished academics in France.
 Each contributed to educating these children in their respective homes.
 The curriculum of The Cooperative was varied and included not only the principles of science and scientific research but also such diverse subjects as Chinese and sculpture, and with great emphasis placed on self-expression and play.
 Irène studied in this environment for about two years.

 Irène and her sister Ève were sent to Poland to spend the summer with their Aunt Bronia (Marie's sister) when Irène was thirteen.
 Irène's education was so rigorous that she still had a German and trigonometry lesson every day of that break.
 Irène re-entered a more orthodox learning environment by going back to high school at the Collège Sévigné in central Paris until 1914.
 She then went onto the Faculty of Science at the Sorbonne to complete her baccalaureate, until 1916 when her studies were interrupted by World War I.